The first of three articles is about the men who specialized in entertaining the crowds with their uniquely trained skills.

 After seeing the stunt at Augusta Ben Hogan advised him to drop it.
 "Everyone can make a mistake Paul."
 Hahn dropped it.

 In fact, Paul Hahn has only one shot in his career that he felt he really muffed.
 That was when he had just attained a pilot's license and had bought his first Piper Comanche.
-On leaving the air hanger he miscalculated the wing span and caught it on a post, ripping the left wing off.
+On leaving the air hanger he miscalculated the wing span and caught it on a post, ripping the right wing off.
 That little misjudgment cost him 7500 dollars ( must be worth at least ten times that 62 years later).

 Telling his audience